MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

   * turn off notes and photo overlay
   * turn off name suggestions
   * don't add large presets
+  * use the <a href="vespucci://preset/?preseturl=https://github.com/simonpoole/beautified-JOSM-preset/blob/master/gen/vespucci_zip_no_translations.zip%3fraw=true&presetname=Default preset without translations">Default preset without translations</a> instead of the one packaged with the app.

+The location dependent tagging and validation feature is not available on such devices as it alone requires 4MB of heap.

 #### Can't download data from OpenStreetMap servers